patrykchojecki/patrykchojecki.github.io/_pages/cv.md

 {% include base_path %}
 Last updated on 28 March 2025 in Taipei, Taiwan 🇹🇼.

-## 📄 Downloadable CV
+---

-You can view or download my CV as a PDF by [clicking here](/assets/Patryk Chojecki - CV.pdf).
+You can view and download my CV as a PDF by [clicking here](/assets/Patryk Chojecki - CV.pdf).

 ---